Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Anna Krivitskaya, Shutterstock

-The Peruvian Inca Orchid is a medium-sized sighthound.
-It can be hairless or coated and come in many colors and are a lively and alert breed with large pointy ears.
+The Peruvian Inca Orchid is a medium-sized sighthound with long, lithe legs.
+It can be hairless or sparsely coated and comes in many colors.
+They are lively and alert dogs with large pointy ears and a distinctly pointed muzzle.

 12. Puli